Once upon a time, in a far away land, there lived a curious student who wished to learn German.

 If you are looking for a method to familiarize yourself with German as well as deepen your knowledge of the culture, FluentU is the best way to go.

-Here are some online resources where you can get plenty of practice with this case:
+Here are some online resources where you can get plenty of practice with the accusative case:

 - German.net has some excellent noun case practice sheets, which will help you figure out which article to use for the accusative (and the other cases, while you are at it!).